Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - List your transferable skills

-- Be sure to include any pertinent software and language proficiency
+- Include any relevant software or language proficiency

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained through volunteer work or interning
+- Include any relevant experience you’ve gained through volunteering or through internships

-- Remark any achievements or responsibilities you held in these roles
+- Remark any achievements or responsibilities you fulfilled in these roles

 References: